odoo-odev/odev-plugin-editor-vscode/README.md

 # ODEV - VSCode Editor

-Configure VSCode for a database and open a repository in the editor.
+Configure VSCode or any other editor derivated from VSCodium (e.g. VSCodium) for a database and open a repository in the editor.

 ## Installation